What is TACO’s community acupuncture setting?

 Please make checks out to Backyard Healthcare Project.

-Most inclusivity statements have a laundry list of all the things they won’t discriminate against: gender, religion, race, sexual orientation, disability, income level, nationality, etc. At Tucson Acupuncture Co-op, we won’t discriminate based on those things, either.
+Most inclusivity statements have a laundry list of all the things they won’t discriminate against: gender identity, religion, race, sexual orientation, disability, income level, nationality, etc. At Tucson Acupuncture Co-op, we won’t discriminate based on those things, either.
 We not only welcome the people protected by such anti-discrimination statements, we will safeguard our space to make sure that it remains welcoming.